 If you’re looking to lose or maintain your weight, the question of “should I weigh myself?” probably lingers in your mind.
 In this post, you’ll learn the positives and pitfalls and weighing-in options so that you can determine your best approach to the scale.

 There I am, at the doctor’s office face to face with The Scale.
 It’s 10 am.
-I have had breakfast and a cup of coffee (ok, two).
-I am wearing jeans and a tank top with a cardigan (it’s cold in there!) and some kind of sandal.
-As I step on the scale.
+I’ve had breakfast and a cup of coffee (ok, two).
+Dressed in jeans and a tank top with a cardigan (it’s cold in there!) and a pair of sandals, I step on the scale.

 That knowledge, it doesn’t soften the blow.
 It feels like a punch to the gut as I watch the nurse continuing to tap the counterweight further and further to the right.
 Sigh.
 Why does this number hold so much power?

 We’ll dive into some of the fears you may have and uncover your ideal strategy moving forward.

 THE WEIGHT OF OUR WEIGHT

 If you are reading this post, chances are pretty good that your weight is an emotional topic for you.
 You are not alone.

 This obsession with our size has spread worldwide.
 No longer does the scale simply tell us what our gravitational pull to the earth is.
 It’s not just the sum measurement of our bones, organs, muscles, body fat, water, food intake, and waste.